Microinsurance Learning and Knowledge (MILK) Project

 Is it true that there is a business case for microinsurance?

-The MILK Project, a three-year initiative of the MicroInsurance Centre, has been designed to help answer these questions.
+The MILK Project, a three-year initiative of the MicroInsurance Centre at Milliman which ended in 2014, was designed to help answer these questions.

-With support from the Bill and Melinda Gates Foundation and close collaboration with the ILO's Microinsurance Innovation Facility, MILK is focused on providing answers to these questions based on data and research.
-Through a better understanding of client value and the business case in microinsurance, stakeholders will be better informed, better prepared, and better able to make rational decisions about their interventions in microinsurance.
-By testing key assumptions, we will also gain a more realistic vision for microinsurance.
+With support from the Bill and Melinda Gates Foundation and close collaboration with the ILO's Microinsurance Innovation Facility, MILK focused on providing answers to these questions based on data and research.
+Through a better understanding of client value and the business case in microinsurance, stakeholders are better informed, better prepared, and better able to make rational decisions about their interventions in microinsurance.
+By testing key assumptions, we also gained a more realistic vision for microinsurance.

 Visit our MILK Project YouTube Channel to watch videos created during fieldwork!

-MILK TOUR BUZZ CONTINUES: See Michael McCord quoted in the latest edition of Global Envision.
+MILK TOUR REACTIONS: See Michael McCord quoted in the latest edition of Global Envision.

 *See exciting reactions from some of the attendees below**